XAbirHasan/zetta/README.md

 # zetta
 An e-commerce platform to buy automobile parts.
 (2019)

 This project was developed in 2019.
 This file contains a commercial project demo for the android platform.
 Feel free to use or edit it.
-This project also has push notification, otp and online payment gateway.
+It also has push notification, otp and online payment gateway.

 ## Project description
 Name: zetta <br>
 Programming Language: Java <br>
 Platfrom: Android application <br>